-Apnea is breathing that slows down or stops from any cause.
-Apnea of prematurity refers to short episodes of stopped breathing in babies who were born before their due date (premature).
+Apnea means "without breath" and refers to breathing that slows down or stops from any cause.
+Apnea of prematurity refers to breathing pauses in babies who were born before 37 weeks of pregnancy (premature birth).

 Other stresses in a sick or premature baby may worsen apnea, including:

 - Temperature problems